Guidance on using existing contemporary repertoire as a stimulus for composing with young people.

 Each resource contains a number of activities stimulated by the featured piece which cumulatively lead the children towards a final composition.
 Sometimes that is a whole group piece, sometimes small group, sometimes individual and sometimes a combination.

-The structure of the resources is based on delivering a day workshop from 10am-2pm.
-We decided that keeping this structure in the resources was the best approach as we would not have been able to cater for all the variables that teachers have to work with.
-We thought it best for individual teachers to think and plan how the activities might work across a series of lessons, in their individual contexts and with their children.
+The structure of the resources is based on delivering a day workshop from 10am-2pm but could be adapted to be act as a scheme of work across a number of sessions.
 Most of the resources would work well across five to six lessons but many could benefit for more time to listen, evaluate, refine, rework etc. You may also choose to just focus on one or two activities from any one resource.

-Each Music Maze Resource is structured in a similar way with the Programme Note on the first page followed, on the second page, by an Introduction, Learning Objectives and Resources Needed.
+Each resource starts with the piece's Programme Note followed by an Introduction, the Learning Objectives and Resources Needed.
 The Activities follow on after this on subsequent pages.

 A link to a recording of the piece on Spotify can be found on the second page.
 Wherever possible we have used a BCMG recording of the piece.
 If there is not one available we have chosen a recording by another ensemble.
 You will to need download and be signed into Spotify to be able to access the recording directly via the Resource otherwise you will be taken to the Spotify homepage.
 It is probably easiest to remain signed in to Spotify.
 In the downloads section at the bottom of the page there will sometimes be a recording by the young people at Music Maze of their original music inspired by the piece having followed similar activities.